 When a logging truck crash on US-43 results in a fatality, Alabama's wrongful death statute (Ala.
 Code § 6-5-410) governs the claim.
 Alabama's wrongful death law is unusual nationally: it measures damages based on the wrongfulness of the defendant's conduct rather than economic loss.
 In a fatal FMCSA violation case — where a carrier documented prior inspection failures and still put the truck on the road — those damages can be substantial.
 Only the personal representative of the estate can file the wrongful death claim, and the two-year statute of limitations from the date of death is strict under Alabama courts.

 For serious but non-fatal crashes, the FMCSA record — carrier inspection history, the truck's black box, electronic logging device data — is where the case is built.
 That data has a short preservation window; some records overwrite within 30 days.
 Simmons Law moves immediately on preservation requests when a commercial carrier is involved.
-Alabama's contributory negligence rule still applies, meaning any fault attributed to you by an insurer eliminates your recovery — another reason early legal representation on these cases is critical.
+Early legal representation on commercial truck cases in rural Mobile County means the difference between a full evidentiary record and a case built on what's left after the carrier's retention window closes.
 Call (251) 306-8333 before you speak with the carrier's insurer.

 Where Mount Vernon Cases Are Filed